iStreamPlanet/github-actions/fail-alert.md

 Sends a slack alert when a job fails

+The alert contains the name of the repo, the workflow and the GitHub user who triggered the workflow.

+Anyone who triggers workflows should add their GitHub username as a (keyword)[https://slack.com/help/articles/201355156-Configure-your-Slack-notifications#keyword-notifications] in Slack.

-1. Add a job that you want to monitor.
+1. Add any jobs that you want to monitor.
 2. Add a new job.
 3. It must `needs` any jobs you want to monitor.
 Needs can accept an array.
-4. set `if: ${{ failure() }}` on the new job.
+4. Set `if: ${{ failure() }}` on the new job.
 5. Make the new job `uses: iStreamPlanet/github-actions/.github/workflows/fail-alert.yml@main`
-6. fail-alert has no inputs, but does require a secrets.slack_webhook for whichever slack channel you want to message.
+6. fail-alert has no inputs, but does require a `secrets.slack_webhook` for whichever slack channel you want to message.

 Here's an example workflow